 Disaster can strike at any time.
-That's why it’s extremely important to have an emergency kit checklist.
+That's why it’s extremely important to have a 72-hour emergency kit checklist.
 Knowing that your kit is fully stocked at all times will give you peace of mind.
 Most items are inexpensive and easy to find.
 Once you get the basic items, it’s important to think about the unique needs that your family may have.
 For example, supplies for pets, children, and senior citizens.

 After an emergency, you may need to survive on your own for several days.
 Being prepared means you have enough food, water, and other supplies to last for at least 72 hours.
 Get prepared ahead of time and be sure to have these items in your emergency kit.